 Named for its location in relation to Rupert’s Land – the exclusive commercial domain of the Hudson’s Bay Company (HBC) from 1670-1870 – the North-Western Territory included present-day Yukon; the mainland Northwest Territories; northwestern mainland Nunavut; northwestern Saskatchewan; northern Alberta; and northern British Columbia.
 The vast region was controlled by the HBC until it ceded the land to the newly formed Dominion of Canada in 1870.

-Opening the region to settlement required peaceful relations with Indigenous populations as well as the suppression of the whisky trade, and army officials who surveyed the area recommended a force of up to 150 mounted riflemen to maintain law and order.
+Opening the region to settlement required peaceful relations with Indigenous populations as well as the suppression of the whisky trade, and army officials surveying the area recommended a force of up to 150 mounted riflemen to maintain law and order.

 THE ACT PASSES